Yuxinn-J/SC4002_G06/README.txt

   ```
   - The script will prompt you to enter sentences one by one and will output the predicted tags for each, until you type `exit`.
 - Notes:
-  - Make sure best_model.pth is the correct name and path of your saved model.
+  - Make sure best_model_bilstm.pth is the correct name and path of your saved model.
-  - Ensure the local word2vec model file is correctly placed and accessible by the script.
+  - Save the Word2Vec model locally  to speed up future usage.

 ## Part 2